South Asian Free Trade Area: Sensitive list

 A sensitive list is a list with every country which does not include tariff concession.
 Bangladesh has 1,233 products on the sensitive list for the Least Developing countries and 1,241 for the non-Least developing countries under the SAFTA.
 Bangladesh will reduce the sensitive list by 246 items for the least developed countries (LDCs) and 248 for the non-LDCs.
 India has 25 items on the sensitive list for the LDCs and 695 for the non-LDCs.
 Manmohan Singh, then Indian Prime Minister, announced in September in Dhaka that he will reduce the Sensitive List by 46.
 Bhutan has 150 items for both the LDCs and non-LDCs and has no plan of shortening its list.
 Nepal has 1,257 for the LDCs and 1,295 for the non-LDCs.
 Nepal has reduced its list by 259 from its previous list of 1295.
 Now it's 1036, said joint secretary at Ministry of Commerce and Supplies.
 The Maldives has 681 for all seven SAFTA nations.
 Pakistan had 1,169 in its sensitive list but has cut its sensitive list by 20% to 936.
 Sri Lanka has 1,042 and Afghanistan has 1,072 items on their blacklist.

 Palm-oil importation to India

 Traders use the SAFTA to reroute palm oil through Nepal into India.
-The Solvent Extractors’ Association of India (SEA), the apex body of the vegetable oil trade, has called upon the government to look for ways to end indirect sourcing of palm oil and soyoil from Nepal under cover of the South Asian Free Trade Agreement (SAFTA).
+The Solvent Extractors’ Association of India (SEA), the apex body of the vegetable oil trade, has called upon the government to look for ways to end indirect sourcing of palm oil and soya oil from Nepal under cover of the South Asian Free Trade Agreement (SAFTA).
 This indirect route helps Malaysia reroute palm oil through Nepal to offset Indian government's move to stop imports of Malaysian palm oil after Prime Minister Mahathir Mohamad's stand against the abrogation of special status to Kashmir.
 Palm oil accounts for nearly two-thirds of India's total edible oil imports.
-India buys palm oil from Indonesia and Malaysia, while soybean oil is imported mainly from Argentina and Brazil.
+India buys palm oil from Indonesia and Malaysia, while soyabean oil is imported mainly from Argentina and Brazil.
 The country sources sunflower oil from Ukraine.